jscodelover/react-redux-app/README.md

 ```
 .
 ├── public                     # Static public assets (not imported anywhere in source code)
 │   ├── index.html             # Main HTML page container
 |   ├── favicon.ico            # favicon file
 |   ├── manifest.json          # Provides information about an application (such as name, author, icon, and description)
 ├── src                        # Application source code
 │   ├── index.js               # Application bootstrap and rendering
 │   ├── index.css              # Basic css for the project
 │   ├── app
-│   │   ├──home               # Directories with the same names as the routes in App.js
+│   │   ├── home               # Directories with the same names as the routes in App.js
-│   │   ├──App.js             # Main route definitions and split points
+│   │   ├── App.js             # Main route definitions and split points
 │   ├── store                  # Redux-specific pieces
 │   │   ├── createStore.js     # Create and instrument redux store
 │   │   ├── rootReducers.js    # Reducer registry and injection
+│   ├── utils                  # have utilities like your API wrapper, string utils etc
+│   │   ├── codeSplitting.js   # Split your code into small chunks which you can then load on demand
 ```

 ### Directory Structure (which contain redux and component)

 ```
 ├── src
 │   ├── app
-│   │   ├──home
+│   │   ├── home
-│   │   │   ├──duck                 # Duck directory which houses all your Redux Code
+│   │   │   ├── duck                 # Duck directory which houses all your Redux Code
-│   │   │   │   ├──action.js        # Contain all your action creators
+│   │   │   │   ├── action.js        # Contain all your action creators
-│   │   │   │   ├──operations.js    # Define any logic surrounding our actions and side effects (including Async logic)
+│   │   │   │   ├── operations.js    # Define any logic surrounding our actions and side effects (including Async logic)
-│   │   │   │   ├──reducers.js      # Deal with updating the state
+│   │   │   │   ├── reducers.js      # Deal with updating the state
-│   │   │   │   ├──types.js         # Contains string literals for your action types
+│   │   │   │   ├── types.js         # Contains string literals for your action types
-│   │   │   │   ├──index.js         # Re-export our operations, reducers and action types
+│   │   │   │   ├── index.js         # Re-export our operations, reducers and action types
-│   │   │   ├──Home.css             # Main route definitions and split points
+│   │   │   ├── Home.css             # Contain css (it can also be a Scss/Sass file also)
-│   │   │   ├──HomeComponent.jsx    # Main route definitions and split points
+│   │   │   ├── HomeComponent.jsx    # Presentational components are suffixed with 'Component'
-│   │   │   ├──HomeContainer.js     # Main route definitions and split points
+│   │   │   ├── HomeContainer.js     # Containers are suffixed with 'Container'
-│   │   │   ├──index.js             # Re-export our directory
+│   │   │   ├── index.js             # Re-export our directory
 ```

+###

 #### .envtemplate